mbookham7/example-app-python-django/README.md

 export clus3="mb-gke-cluster-1"
 ```

+2. Create a folder called certs and add your `ca.crt`,`client.root.crt` and `client.root.key` to this folder. we will need these to connect to the database server.

-2. Deploy a pod running the CockroachDB CLI so that the Database for application can be created.
+3. Deploy a pod running the CockroachDB CLI so that the Database for application can be created.
 ```
 kubectl create -f https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/multiregion/client-secure.yaml --namespace $azregion --context $clus1
 ```

-3. Exec into the pod to access the SQL prompt.
+4. Exec into the pod to access the SQL prompt.
 ```
 kubectl exec -it cockroachdb-client-secure \
 -n $azregion \